Free Consultation

 July 16, 2024

-Let’s examine what HIPAA-compliant email communication should look like and what security measures organizations should take to ensure the security of patients' PHI.
+Let’s see what HIPAA-compliant email communication should look like and what security measures organizations should take to ensure the security of patients’ PHI.

-HIPAA-compliant email is an email in which senders properly protect patients’ privacy and ensure their PHI’s confidentiality, integrity, and availability.
+HIPAA-compliant email is email in which senders properly protect patients’ privacy and ensure the confidentiality, integrity, and availability of their PHI.
 The examples above demonstrate HIPAA noncompliance in healthcare email communication practices.
-The first demonstrates the lack of proper employee training, phishing attack prevention, and, highly possibly, sufficient authentication.
+The first demonstrates a lack of proper employee training, phishing-attack prevention, and, most likely, sufficient authentication.
 The second shows how the lack of awareness of email protocols compromised the confidentiality of the PHI.

-The HIPAA Security Rule does not stipulate the requirements for a HIPAA-compliant email.
-Instead, relevant standards and implementation specifications regulate PHI handling and transmission via all communication channels, including emails.
+The HIPAA Security Rule does not specify requirements for HIPAA-compliant email.
+Instead, relevant standards and implementation specifications govern PHI handling and transmission across all communication channels, including email.

-The HIPAA Security Rule establishes national standards to protect individuals' electronic personal health information created, received, used, or maintained by a covered entity.
-The Security Rule requires appropriate administrative, physical, and technical safeguards to ensure the confidentiality, integrity, and security of electronically protected health information.
+The HIPAA Security Rule establishes national standards to protect individuals' electronic personal health information (ePHI) created, received, used, or maintained by a covered entity.
 Let’s review these safeguards and see what they say about HIPAA-compliant email communication.

 Administrative safeguards for a HIPAA-compliant email

-These HIPAA administrative safeguards involve policies, procedures, and processes that manage the selection, development, implementation, and maintenance of security measures to protect ePHI.
+These HIPAA administrative safeguards include policies, procedures, and processes for selecting, developing, implementing, and maintaining security measures to protect ePHI.
 Here are key administrative safeguards to consider:

-Read more about HIPAA administrative safeguards to protect PHI.
+Read more about HIPAA administrative safeguards to protect ePHI

 Physical Safeguards for HIPAA Email Compliance